 I swear there's something about you, baby

 Or whatever we do to each other

 For now we will be making a vow, to just

 Keep it in the closet

-This album was yet another monster hit.
+Dangerous was yet another monster hit.
 It went eight-times Platinum in the United States, and ten-times Platinum in the United Kingdom.
 When all was said and done, it sold 33 million copies.
-It finished #2 on the Billboard Top 200 year-end chart for 1992, and was still in the upper half of the chart in 1993.
-It would finish as the 44th best-selling album of The '90s in the U.S.
+It finished #2 on the Billboard Top 200 year-end chart for 1992, was still in the upper half of the chart in 1993, and would finish as the 44th best-selling album of The '90s in the U.S.

 The album spawned nine singles: "Black or White", "Remember the Time", "In the Closet", "Jam", "Who Is It", "Heal the World", "Give In to Me", "Will You Be There", and "Gone Too Soon".
-Four would reach the Top Ten of the Billboard Hot 100, though only "Black or White" would hit #1.
-Seven would be Top Ten in the United Kingdom.
+Four would reach the Top Ten of the Billboard Hot 100, though only "Black or White" would hit #1, while seven would be Top Ten in the United Kingdom.

-It turned out to be Jackson's last blockbuster.
-Early in 1992, Dangerous was unexpectedly and symbolically knocked off the #1 position on the Billboard 200 album sales chart by Nirvana's Nevermind, suggesting that The '80s' focus on internationally famous mega-acts was at an end.
-And for Michael, that fall would end up being complicated further, even expedited, by growing personal troubles.
+Dangerous turned out to be Jackson's last blockbuster.
+Early in 1992, it was unexpectedly and symbolically knocked off the #1 position on the Billboard 200 album sales chart by Nirvana's Nevermind, suggesting that The '80s' focus on internationally famous mega-acts was at an end.

 - "Jam" (5:39)